Spending Ratio Calculator

 Run it with sensible defaults

 Using monthly income of 4,000, housing monthly of 1,200, food monthly of 500, transport monthly of 300, the calculation works out to 65.00%.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Monthly Income, Housing Monthly, Food Monthly, Transport Monthly, and Entertainment Monthly — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works